Yeast Infection ICD-10-CM Codes

 • B37.0 - Yes

-• These infections can affect various body parts, including the genitals, mouth, and throat.
+• These infections can affect various body parts, including the genitals (vagina, vulva), mouth, throat, skin, and other urogenital sites.

-• Symptoms may include itching, burning, and unusual discharge (in the case of genital yeast infections).
+• Symptoms may include itching, burning, and unusual discharge (in the case of genital yeast infections), along with visible lesions on mucous membranes.

-• Diagnosis often involves clinical examination and sometimes laboratory tests.
+• Diagnosis often involves clinical examination and sometimes laboratory tests, particularly when the infection spreads or when neonatal candidiasis or candidal meningitis is suspected.

 • Candidiasis